-Have you ever been ‘starstruck’ with any of the celebrity guest attendees?
+Have you ever been ‘starstruck’ by any of the celebrity guest attendees?

 How did you get involved with Industry Minds and what do you like about the podcast?

-How was it performing at the Performers in Mind event recently and do you have any more music performances planned?
+You recently performed at the Performers in Mind event in London, how was this and do you have any more music performances planned?

-The Performers in Mind gig; another charity concert raising money for mental health awareness in performing arts colleges and theatrical agencies was an awesome gig.
-It was organised by Jed Berry, who just recently finished in Kinky Boots and Grace Mouat, who is currently in the musical Six; Laurie Denman our incredible MD put together all the music and harmonies and it was an incredible night of music and talent.
+The Performers in Mind gig, another charity concert raising money for mental health awareness in performing arts colleges and theatrical agencies, was an awesome gig.
+It was organised by Jed Berry, who just recently finished in Kinky Boots, and Grace Mouat, who is currently in the musical SIX.
+Laurie Denman, our incredible MD, put together all the music and harmonies and it was an incredible night of music and talent.
 We were sold out and even had 220 people tune in to the livestream, all donating money towards the charity so it really was a successful evening.
-I did a song from Hamilton and rapped for the first time in public also, so who knew I pull that off!
-I don’t currently have any other music gigs planned at the moment as I will be full on with West Side rehearsals but it’s not a no for the future.
+I did a song from Hamilton and rapped for the first time in public also, so who knew I could pull that off!
+I don’t currently have any other music gigs planned at the moment as I will be full-on with West Side rehearsals but it’s not a no for the future.

 Follow Jordan on: